nick-pk/assignment/README.md

 The application is implemented as a Spring Boot application using an in memory H2 Database Engine to store the data.

-The application is structured in a controller package with an ItemController that exposes a REST endpoint with one GET Items method.
+The application is structured in a controller package with an ItemController that exposes REST endpoints.
 A model package with the data model.

 *To check the API documentation use the Swagger.*